Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines2.md

     print(result)
     ```

     1. We didn't need to wrap `bulk_to_slabs_flow` with a decorator because it is already pre-decorated with a `#!Python @flow` decorator.
-We also chose to set `#!Python slab_static=None` here to disable the static calculation that is normally carried out in this workflow.
+We also chose to set `#!Python run_static=None` here to disable the static calculation that is normally carried out in this workflow.

 === "Parsl ⭐"